chalkywoods/stickyreader/README.md

 An automatic sticky note digitiser, created to speed up storage and sharing of ideas after group meetings and brainstorming sessions.

-Stickyreader takes a photo of a board of sticky notes and converts them into a colour coded trello board.
+Stickyreader uses a photo of a board of sticky notes and converts them into a colour coded [trello](https://trello.com/) board.

 Detection of sticky note location and colour uses a tuned tensorflow object detector, whilst handwriting recognition is processed in the Azure cloud.
 The Trello API is used to create and share the processed sticky notes.